Study Abroad Timing

 *Assignments are not final until accepted by the student.
 Failing to respond by this date could result in forfeiting assignment.

-Students who study under the auspices of the program at one of the affiliated foreign universities continue to pay Brandeis tuition.
+Students who study under the auspices of the program at one of the affiliated partner universities continue to pay Brandeis tuition.
 Students also pay for living expenses, room and board, and personal expenses.
 Students receive a travel grant to help subsidize the cost of airfare to their destination and remain eligible for whatever financial aid they receive from Brandeis IBS.
 Please note that reimbursements cannot be issued until after July 1.

-Submit a copy of your electronic ticket/receipt/itinerary online or to Matt Rocker.
+You can submit a copy of your electronic ticket/receipt/itinerary online or to Matt Rocker.

 Airfare Reimbursement Rates